kevin49999/kevin49999.github.io/_posts/2025-05-08-aetna-underpays-by-25-percent.md

 I didn't receive any information that backs up the number they came up with.

 It sounded like my submissions going forward will be fixed, but I received no confirmation of that either.
-Only a verbal confirmation the correct amount is what I found it to be.
+Only a verbal confirmation that I found the correct amount.

 Hopefully someone else reading this can save 25% on their out-of-network submissions with Aetna.
+Godspeed.

+__8/3/26__ - The number never changed after calling.
+My mailed complaint was unsuccesful over a year ago.
+Haven't submitted new claims in nearly that much time.

 ### Caveat

 I can't see anything that says Aetna is required by law to pay 140% of the "Medicare Allowable Rate" for out-of-network medical claims.

 I am simply investigating whether or not they actually stick to their own claims that they post publicly on their website.

+### Changelog

+__5/8/25__ - Original post

+__8/3/26__ - Edits for clarity, follow up on results